 Cindy Suelzle

 Don’t expect home canned food to be what it cannot be, and everything will work out fine.
 It’s reality is that the nutritional value of canned foods (commercially or home canned) is about 40% of what it was when it went into the canner.
 I admit I was super disappointed when I learned that fact, mostly because I raised my children on home canned food, especially fruit, and I thought I was doing the best thing I could for them.
-In reality, I really was doing the best I could for them, but when one gives it some thought, those peaches are in boiling water for 40+ minutes.
+In reality, I really WAS doing the best I could for them, but when one gives it some thought, those peaches were in boiling water for 40+ minutes.
 What did we expect?
+Still, I reasoned: having 40% peaches in February is highly preferable to 0% peaches in February.

 After the recommended shelf life of two years, we can expect that the food will lose more of its nutritional value, which is why I highly advocate not trying to keep it past that suggested time.
 Having said that, if something gets away from you and you’re into the third year, don’t sweat it – just use the food.